 The Citadel's programs in Business Administration, both graduate and undergraduate, are accredited by AACSB - The Association to Advance Collegiate Schools of Business.
-The Citadel's bachelor's and master's programs in business administration were accredited by AACSB in April 1996 and reaccredited in March 2000.
-The School of Business Administration continues preparation for its next accreditation visit in 2010.
+The Citadel's bachelor's and master's programs in business administration were accredited by AACSB in April 1996 and successfully reaccredited in March 2010.